 Treating Periodontal Disease

-Regular dental checkups help to reduce the likelihood of developing periodontal disease, particularly when combined with regular dental cleanings.
-If you haven’t visited a dentist for a while but are concerned your teeth look longer than you remember, or if you have noticed your gums bleed frequently when you brush or floss, it’s time to schedule that appointment.
+Regular dental checkups help reduce the likelihood of developing periodontal disease, particularly when combined with regular dental cleanings.
+If you haven’t visited a dentist for a while but are concerned your teeth look longer than you remember, or if you have noticed your gums bleed frequently when you brush or floss, it’s time to schedule an appointment.